 These early gas tractors soon became known by two horsepower ratings: belt and drawbar, the two means the machine had of doing work.
 Drawbar power was usually about half of the belt power.
 The power required to move the tractor over the ground was about half of that available.
 The advent of rubber tires in the early 1930s vastly reduced rolling resistance, changing that formula.

 In the 15 years that gas tractors had been available to farmers, two characteristics emerged.
 First, the tractors took on the general appearance of steam tractors, and second, like steam engines, they got bigger and bigger.
-While the Froelich tractor was relatively small (20hp and weighing about 2 tons), average tractor size was soon more accurately represented by the 1913 Avery 40-80, which weighed more than 11 tons.
+While the Froelich tractor was relatively small (20hp and weighing about 2 tons), the average tractor size was soon more accurately represented by the 1913 Avery 40-80, which weighed more than 11 tons.

 The famous Winnipeg Trials focused attention on the plowing acreage-per-hour rate that the big tractors were capable of making.
 The 21,000-pound International Harvester Titan demonstrated a plowing rate of 2.54 acres per hour in 1913.
 That, of course, was impressive, especially if you farmed in the Great Plains of the U.S and Canada, or had one of the huge California spreads.
 But at the turn of the 20th century, fully two-thirds of American farmers were working less than 40 acres of land.
 By the time they pastured and hayed enough land to feed a team of horses or mules and several cows, there was not much land left for cultivation.
 There was no way such farmers could even consider power farming.

-Debut of the lightweight tractor
+The debut of the lightweight tractor

 By 1913, several factors combined to change the plight of the small-acreage farmer.
 The first was the drive to consolidate small farms into larger holdings.
 The second was the opening of the vast areas of the Great Plains to homesteaders, with 160 acres of land allotted to each.
 And finally, in September of that year, a tractor sensation – the Little Bull – was offered for sale at the affordable price of $335 FOB (the rough equivalent of $8,681 today).
 The price of the Little Bull was about the same as that of a good team of horses.

 Bull Tractor Co., Minneapolis, introduced its lightweight Little Bull at the Minnesota State Fair in 1913.
-It employed a single driving wheel on the right side, an un-powered balancing wheel on the left and a single front wheel for steering (also on the right).
+It employed a single driving wheel on the right side, an un-powered balancing wheel on the left, and a single front wheel for steering (also on the right).
 The front wheel and drive wheel were to run in the previously plowed furrow.
 A leveling arrangement was included with the balance (or idler) wheel, so that the tractor could run level whether or not its two right wheels were in a furrow.

 Equipped with a 2-cylinder horizontally opposed engine, the Little Bull was rated at 12hp on the belt and 6hp on the drawbar.
 This trim little 3,000-pound machine rattled the industry.
 By the end of 1914, more than 4,000 had been sold.
 Bull Tractor Co. quickly became the industry sales leader, displacing mighty International Harvester.